Customer Discovery: The Questions You Need to Ask

 Feedback Surveys Broad quantitative data Validating patterns at scale

-Product Analytics Objective behavior tracking Identifying actual usage patterns
+Product Analytics Objective behavior tracking Identifying actual usage and funnel issues

-Internal Team Input Frequent, real-time insights Surface recurring issues quickly
+Internal Team Input Frequent, real-time intelligence Surface recurring issues quickly

 Analyzing and Interpreting Customer Feedback